potetm/potetm.github.io/_posts/2014-11-06-responsive-design-frp.md

 #### Data Rendering

-We can now create a menu constructor that takes an initial item list, a stream of events to respond to, and a render function:
+We can now create a menu constructor that takes an initial item list, a stream of events to respond to, and a render function.

 ```clojure
 (defn menu [items events render]